RuslanKhis/ga4-bigquery-chat/README.md

 The user interaction process is orchestrated to translate natural language into precise data answers:

 1.  **Authentication:** When a business user accesses the application's URL, the request is first intercepted by **Identity-Aware Proxy (IAP)**.
 IAP handles authentication, ensuring only authorized Google accounts can access the service.
+Alternatively, if you choose to use simple authentication, you might be prompted to enter your login and password.
 2.  **Application Interface:** Once authenticated, the user interacts with the **Streamlit** application, which runs inside a Docker container on the serverless **Cloud Run** platform.
 3.  **Query Processing with Gemini:**
     *   The user submits a natural language question (e.g., "top 5 countries by users last week").